snac-cooperative/snac_eac_cpf_utils/readme.md

 ---

-Manually created based on 222612265 so we would have a died ca combination date.
+Manually created based on 222612265 so we would have a died ca date.
+The original two instances of "b. ca. 1896" changed to "d. ca. 1896"

-    qa_x222612265_fake_died_ca_date.xml
+    qa_222612265x_fake_died_ca_date.xml
-    less OCLC-x222612265.c.xml
+    less OCLC-222612265x.c.xml

+---

+Born ca date. "b. ca. 1896" occurs twice.
+Dup 600 varies from 100 only by a period (dot) at the end of the born date so this also tests de-duplicating ignores a trailing period (and all trailing punctuation, I think).

     -rw-r--r-- 1 mst3k snac  3076 Oct  3 14:34 qa_222612265_b_ca_date.xml
     less OCLC-222612265.c.xml

+---

     -rw-r--r-- 1 mst3k snac  3518 Oct 26 13:22 qa_225810091_600_family_date_dupe_occupation.xml
     less OCLC-225810091.c.xml